cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 ---

-## 1. Creating your corporation's OU
+### <ins>Creating your corporation's OU</ins>

-a.
-Navigate to the Server Manager on your server VM
+1. Navigate to the Server Manager on your server VM
-b.
-Click Tools -> Active Directory Users and Computers
+2. Click Tools -> Active Directory Users and Computers
-c.
-Right-click your domain
+3. Right-click your domain
-d.
-Click New -> Organizational Unit
+4. Click New -> Organizational Unit
-e.
-Because my name is Craig, I will title mine "Craigs Corporation" (Leave the box checked to prevent accidental deletion)
+5. Because my name is Craig, I will title mine "Craigs Corporation" (Leave the box checked to prevent accidental deletion)

 Here is what my parent OU looks like: